TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -Open trade button to execute a position or order.

--Limit Line places a Limit line on the chart, and will place a limit order when this line is present on the chart rather than market execution.
+-Limit Line places a Limit line (White) on the chart, and will place a limit order when this line is present on the chart rather than market execution.

--Buy Lines places TP and SL lines on the chart for a buy position.
+-Buy Lines places TP (Green) and SL (Red) lines on the chart for a buy position.

--Sell Lines places TP and SL lines on the chart for a sell position.
+-Sell Lines places TP (Green) and SL (Red) lines on the chart for a sell position.

 -Destroy Lines removes all expert placed horizontal lines from the chart.